 Get started exploring Poland’s capital with a few of these top things to do in Warsaw:

 Experience the grace of Old Town (Stare Miasto)

-The Old Town seen today in Warsaw is an modern era restoration that flashes back perfectly to the grace of its pre-war existence.
-With UNESCO swooping in and declaring Warsaw’s Old Town a World Heritage Site, the importance doesn’t appear to be giving way any time soon.
+The Old Town seen today in Warsaw is a modern-era restoration that flashes back perfectly to the grace of its pre-war existence.
+With UNESCO declaring Warsaw’s Old Town a World Heritage Site, the importance doesn’t appear to be giving way any time soon.

 The best way to experience Old Town is to wander through the alleyways spoking out from Old Town Market Square.
 If you’re interested in art and history, don’t miss a visit to the Royal Castle, the reconstruction of Poland’s 16th-century royal residence.